google/filament/README.md

 - `filament-android`: the Filament rendering engine itself
 - `gltfio-android`: a glTF 2.0 loader for Filament, depends on `filament-android`
-- `gltfio-android-lite`: trimmed version of gltfio that does not support some glTF features
+- `gltfio-android-lite`: trimmed version of `gltfio` that does not support some glTF features
 - `filament-utils-android`: KTX loading, Kotlin math, and camera utilities, depends on `gltfio-android`
+- `filament-utils-lite-android`: trimmed version of `filament-utils` that does not support some glTF features
-- `filamat-android-full`: a runtime material builder/compiler.
+- `filamat-android`: a runtime material builder/compiler.
 This library is large but contains a full shader compiler/validator/optimizer
-- `filamat-android-lite`: a much smaller alternative to `filamat-android-full` that can only generate OpenGL shaders.
+- `filamat-android-lite`: a much smaller alternative to `filamat-android` that can only generate OpenGL shaders.
 It does not provide validation or optimizations

 ### Snapshots